Frijol/climate-change/quotes.md

 * "Our systems are designed to promote more life."
 [Simpson]
 * "What if it's a big hoax and we create a better world for nothing?" (comic, click through) [Pett]
 * "Genetic deterioration through man-made agents is the menace of our time, 'the last and greatest danger to our civilization.' ... the parallel between chemicals and radiation is exact and inescapable."
 [Carson, 196][Carson]
+* "Implicit in some of the newest technologies is the assumption that there's little difference between living and nonliving matter at the atomic and molecular level.
+Some see this as one more example of turning life into a commodity- the cultural reduction that turns living bodies into machines."
+[Louv]

 {% include "./BIBLIOGRAPHY.md" %}